 What is desipramine (Norpramin)?

-Desipramine is used to treat symptoms of depression.
+Desipramine is a tricyclic antidepressant that is used to treat symptoms of depression.

 Desipramine may also be used for purposes not listed in this medication guide.